 We all remember the time we first set foot into a gym.
 Looking around at all the equipment and buff bodies moving weight in every imaginable direction, it's a wonder we didn't exit out the back door never to return!
 Weight training doesn't have to be intimidating, in fact you should feel the weights calling your name, each time you enter they gym.

 For those of you who are new to weight training, or would like change to your routine, check out this program that I was first introduced to.
 This weight training program is exactly what I started with and it enabled me to start training safely and familiarize myself with the gym, at a welcoming pace.
+If this is your first time in the gym, do one set of each exercise, for 10 reps.
+Once you are comfortable with this program, perform the number of sets and reps mentioned.

 - Rest about 1 minute between sets.
 For intermediate to advanced lifters your rep range will depend on your goals.
 For size, train in the 8 - 12 rep range.
 For power, train in the 2 - 5 rep range.
 For endurance, train in the rep range of 15 - 30.